lord/anchors/readme.md

 ## Features

-- hybrid graph allows both [Adapton](https://github.com/Adapton/adapton.rust)-style and [Incremental](https://github.com/janestreet/incremental)-style push updates
+- Hybrid graph allows both [Adapton](https://github.com/Adapton/adapton.rust)-style and [Incremental](https://github.com/janestreet/incremental)-style push updates.
+For more information on the internals, you can view the [accompanying blog post](https://lord.io/blog/2020/spreadsheets/).
-- cloning values in the graph is almost always optional
+- Cloning values in the graph is almost always optional. `map` and `then` closures receive immutable references, and return owned values.
+Alternatively, a `refmap` closure receives an immutable reference, and returns an immutable reference.
-- still a work in progress w big performance issues, but should be ""functional""
+- Still a work in progress, but should be functional (lol) and half-decently fast.
+Still, expect for there to be major API changes over the next several years.

-## example
+## Example

 ```rust
 // example